adevone/spring-android-codegen-demo/README.md

 If frontend uses same or older version of API as backend than problem of runtime errors caused by schema mismatch will be completely solved.

 # API modification step-by-step
-1. Developers modifies the API specs
+1. Developer modifies the API specs
 2. Developer commits changes to remote repository with configured CI
-3. CI builds API clients, assigns version and deploys artifact it to some repository
+3. CI builds API clients, assigns version and deploys the artifact to some repository (Maven, Git...)
-4. Developers gets a notification about new version and updates their projects
+4. Developers gets a notification about new version and updates generated clients in their projects

 ## Status of Mobile Kotlin generator: Production ready
 ## Status of Spring generator: Initial prototype